Your Expert Guide

 Bess, who has also been involved in residential construction in some form since childhood, mixed her first batch of concrete — shovel in hand — when she was 13.
 “My family watched This Old House, and then we lived the show by rehabbing our own home,” she says.
 She later volunteered in other countries to build transitional housing.

-Bess is also a member of Preservation Dallas, a nonprofit that's dedicated to the preservation and revitalization of the city’s historic buildings, neighborhoods, and places.
+Bess’ passion for history and home is the "why" behind her long-time membership in Preservation Dallas, a nonprofit that's dedicated to the preservation and revitalization of the city’s historic buildings, neighborhoods, and places.

 She offered up a few of her personal favorites about life in and around Historic East Dallas.
 Here's her guide to the area: